sharoncornelius/idpf-specification/idpf_specification.md

 #

-# Device capabilities default values assumed by the IDPF driver
+# Device Capabilities default Values Assumed by the IDPF Driver

 Any drive that is compliant with the spec should assume the default value.